Best Alternative to Cooked Wiki in 2026

 - 1.Open recipestripper.com.

-- 2.Copy any recipe URL — from a blog, food site, or wherever you currently find recipes.
+- 2.Copy a public recipe URL from a blog, food site, or wherever you currently find recipes.

 - 3.Paste the URL in the input box and press Enter.
-You get a clean view in 3-5 seconds.
+You get a clean view when extraction succeeds.

-- 4.Bookmark or save the shareable link (every stripped recipe gets one at
+- 4.Bookmark or save the shareable link (each successfully stripped recipe gets one at

 recipestripper.com/r/abc123).
 Optional: create a free account to sync saves across devices. - 5.Toggle Cook Mode when you start cooking — screen stays on, type gets larger.